devkilyungi/simple-age-calculator/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - CSS Grid
+- SCSS
-- Mobile-first workflow
+- JavaScript Vanilla

 ### What I learned

-### Continued development

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- How to validate HTML forms
+- How to animate numbers use setInterval

 ## Author